alexampersandria/ephemeride/frontend/src/routes/docs/components/message/+page.md

 ### Types

 The message type determines the icon used and the color of the icon displayed to the left of the message.
+By default, the message will be of type `info`.

 #### All Types